Talking to Kids About Cancer

 You may want to talk to your children’s teachers about what is going on at home.
 It’s helpful for the school to know about any major concerns in a student’s life so they can understand and respond appropriately to any changes in behaviour or academic performance.

 If you have older children, it’s important to ask them what they want you to do.
 Teenage children might choose to tell their teachers themselves.
-They may not want their teachers to know at all because they don’t want the attention or to be thought of as different from the other students.
+Or they may not want their teachers to know at all because they don’t want the attention or to be thought of as different from the other students.
 Reassure your teenager that their teacher can help and won’t tell anyone else without their permission.

 Featured resource